By Amanda Cordle, August 2021

 In addition to going through this whole process to simply have testable cells, the actual act of treating them is incredibly difficult.

 However, if the cells are overly preserved, then the antibody cannot get in.
-Creating the right conditions so that the fixation allows holes to be poked in the cell, but that it also keeps the cell from falling apart has been a trial-and-error process for Kelsey and Johnathon.
+Creating the right conditions so that the fixation allows holes to be poked in the cell, but that it also keeps the cell from falling apart, has been a trial-and-error process for Kelsey and Jonathan.

-Johnathon and Kelsey’s main goal this summer is to create an assay that can consistently quantify the results of different Hibiscone C molecules.
-Since their focus is on the assay itself and not on analyzing the results of the molecule on PI3 kinase, Johnathon and Kelsey have not drawn any conclusions about which Hibiscone C derivative is strongest, or other ramifications it may have on cells besides inhibiting PS3 Kinase.
-However, they did show that Akt phosphorylation behaves differently in activated and inactivated T Cells.
+Jonathan and Kelsey’s main goal this summer is to create an assay that can consistently quantify the results of different Hibiscone C molecules.
+Since their focus is on the assay itself and not on analyzing the results of the molecule on PI3 Kinase, Jonathan and Kelsey have not drawn any conclusions about which Hibiscone C derivative is strongest, or other ramifications it may have on cells besides inhibiting PI3 Kinase.
+However, they did show that AKT phosphorylation behaves differently in activated and inactivated T Cells.

-While the students in Dr. Rawlings’s lab are working on different research projects, the overall focus of Dr. Rawlings’ lab is to gain a better understanding of the mechanisms of cell proliferation and ways to possibly inhibit mitosis.
-This research could have far-reaching effects in the medical world, such as the creation of new cancer treatments that stop cancer’s rampant proliferation and spread or inhibiting lymphocyte proliferation in autoimmune diseases.
+While the students in Dr. Rawlings’ lab are working on different research projects, the overall focus of Dr. Rawlings’ lab is to gain a better understanding of the mechanisms of cell proliferation.
+This research could have far-reaching effects in the medical world, such as the creation of new cancer treatments that stop cancer’s rampant proliferation and spread, or a new way to inhibit lymphocyte proliferation in autoimmune diseases.